There aren't any images for this school. Be the first to show your picture to thousands of people!

 Service Learning

-Giving back to the community is a key element in the mission of Northwest Vista College.
+Giving back to the community is a key element among students, faculty, and staff.
 Service learning is a program in which students can volunteer their services for a noble cause.
 Opportunities include delivering food and supplies to home-bound adults and helping in the construction of new, affordable homes.
 A total of 14 local and national agencies are official partners with NVC’s Service Learning program, and that number is certain to grow.
 Contact the Coordinator of Service Learning or the Coordinator of Civic Engagement for further information.

 Admissions

-As part of the Alamo Colleges system, Northwest Vista College has an open enrollment policy.
+As a member of the Alamo Colleges system, Northwest Vista has an open enrollment policy.
 Every prospective student meeting the basic requirements will be admitted.
 The first step for new students is to take the ApplyTexas online application, a standardized form that allows for submission to more than one public college or university in Texas.
-There is no fee associated with the application.
-Students applying after May 1, 2011, will be required to take the Texas Higher Education Assessment (THEA), a placement test that gauges a student’s proficiency in several key areas.
+Incoming students are required to take the Texas Higher Education Assessment (THEA), a placement test that gauges a student’s proficiency in several key areas.

 Tuition charges are partly based on student residency.
 An in-state student will pay significantly less for tuition than one applying from another state.
 Part of the ApplyTexas process includes determining an applicant’s official residency.
 Further documentation of residency may be required at a later date.